TzahiBHM/LinuxScanIP/README.md

 # LinuxScanIP
-scan used ip in organization tool
+## scan your used ip addresses of your organization

 * 1